yiisoft/queue/docs/guide/error-handling.md

 - `exponent` - Message handling delay will be increased by this multiplication each time it fails.
 - `queue` - The strategy will send the message to the given queue when it's not `null`.
 That means you can use this strategy to push a message not to the same queue channel it came from.
 When the `queue` parameter is set to `null`, a message will be sent to the same channel it came from.

-## How to create a custom Failure Strategy?
+## How to create a custom Failure Middleware?

-All you need is to implement the `FailureStrategyInterface` and add your implementation definition to the [configuration](#configuration).
+All you need is to implement the `MiddlewareFailureInterface` and add your implementation definition to the [configuration](#configuration).
 This interface has the only method `handle`.
 And the method has these parameters:
 - `ConsumeRequest $request` - a request for a message handling.
 It consists of a message and a queue the message came from.
 - `Throwable $exception` - an exception thrown on the `request` handling
-- `PipelineInterface $pipeline` - failure strategy pipeline continuation.
-Your Strategy should call `$pipeline->handle()` when it doesn't interrupt failure pipeline execution.
+- `MessageFailureHandlerInterface $handler` - failure strategy pipeline continuation.
+Your Middleware should call `$pipeline->handle()` when it shouldn't interrupt failure pipeline execution.

 > Note: your strategy have to check by its own if it should be applied.
-Look into [`SendAgainStrategy::suites()`](../../src/Middleware/Implementation/FailureStrategy/Strategy/SendAgainStrategy.php#L52) for an example.
+Look into [`SendAgainMiddleware::suites()`](../../src/Middleware/Implementation/FailureMiddleware/Middleware/SendAgainMiddleware.php#L52) for an example.